 The easy answer to this question is that there is no line in the sand that must be drawn.
-What this means is that yes, there are some deli meats that are less than desirable, and ones which might definitely knock you out of keto, but then there also exists healthier options that will not have much of an adverse effect on you staying in ketosis.
+What this means is that yes, there are some deli lunch meats that are less than desirable, and ones which might definitely knock you out of keto.
+However, there also exists healthier options that will not have much of an adverse effect on you staying in ketosis.

-But- much of this will depend on how vigilant you read labels and make choices.
-But all in all, deli meats don’t have to be bad for you or your diet.
+Much of this will depend on how vigilant you read labels and make choices.
+But all in all, deli meats don’t have to be bad for you or your keto diet.

 But if you’re not careful, deli meats can have a real detrimental effect- not only on the keto diet but your health as a whole.
 For instance, daily consumption of just 50g of processed meats can have a significant increase of 18% on your colon cancer risk.

 Then there’s also the fact that they are generally higher in cholesterol than leaner cuts of meat (assuming you don’t eat turkey only) and may be high in other carcinogenic compounds.

 Wondering where specific deli meats stand?
 Let’s check them out now.

 Are Hot Dogs Keto Friendly?